Over a long number of years there has been much speculation concerning this song. I wrote this song under it's original

 title Paddy and the Barrell in 1969, and first performed it in The Dyers Arms in Coventry at this time, and in 1972 Sean Cannon,

 later to become a member of the Dubliners began to perform it in the folk clubs under the title The Sick Note.
-The song was

-music halls in the 1920's and appeared in the Readers Digest in 1937.
+to the English music halls in the 1920's and appeared in the Readers Digest in 1937.

 personally gave the words of this song to Noel Murphy in a night club in Coventry in the early seventies and his only contribution

 to this song was to change the title to Murphy and the Bricks, and when this song was recorded Noel Murphy was obliged to

 I still have a letter from Misty River Music to this effect.

-This song under all alternative titles has always
+This song under all alternative titles has always been the

-includes Dear Boss by The Clancy brothers, The Bricklayers Song by The Corries and Ray Stevens, The Sick
+The Bricklayers Song by The Corries and Ray Stevens, The Sick

 Note by The Dubliners, etc,etc, and also Murphy and the Bricks.
 No other artist had any input into this song nor is any claim

 for arrangement valid.
 Pat Cooksey, Nuremberg, Germany.